They say that knowledge is power. But what about when you don’t know what you don’t know?

 But that was my experience with depression.
-Prior to experiencing depression, I treated patients who suffered with it.
+Prior to experiencing depression, as a board-certified clinical neuropsychologist, I treated patients who suffered with it.
 Then came the time when I understood the pain, the despair, the agony firsthand, and my compassion for my patients rose exponentially like the thermometer on a hot Texas day.

-Unfortunately, I tried all the treatments I had suggested for my patients over the years, but they weren’t enough to make a dent in the heartache of my soul.
+Unfortunately, when I suffered with depression, I tried all the treatments I had suggested for my patients over the years, but they weren’t enough to make a dent in the heartache of my soul.
 I didn’t know what was missing.

 It was during those deep dark days, those days when I despaired, those days when I didn’t want to get out of bed; those were days that I wouldn’t wish on anybody.

-But it was during those times when God met me and He spoke into my heart.
-He gave me the truths to combat the lies that the enemy had been whispering into my heart.
-Those lies that I had believed that put me into the valley of despair to begin with.
+It was during those times in the dark days of depression when God met me and spoke into my heart.
+He gave me the truths from His word so I could fight depression and negative thoughts; the truths I could use to combat the lies that the enemy had been whispering into my heart.
+It was those lies that I had believed that put me into the valley of despair to begin with.

-It’s those truths that I share with you in “Hope Prevails: Insights From a Doctor’s Personal Journey Through Depression.”
-It’s those truths that I now stand on to keep me from going back into that pit.
+It’s those truths God spoke to me that I share with you in my award-winning book, “Hope Prevails: Insights From a Doctor’s Personal Journey Through Depression” and it’s companion, “Hope Prevails Bible Study.”
+It’s those same truths that I now stand on to keep me from going back into that pit.

 And you, too, will see that because of Him, Hope Prevails.